Mick Murphy (Sinn Féin politician)

 Michael Murphy (born 6 February 1942) is an Irish nationalist politician in Northern Ireland.

+Background

 Active in Irish republicanism after getting involved with the Northern Ireland Civil Rights Association of the 1960s, he worked as a publican.
-In 1996 he was elected as a member of the Northern Ireland Forum for Sinn Féin in South Down.
+In 1996, he was elected as a member of the Northern Ireland Forum for Sinn Féin in South Down.
 Murphy was the unsuccessful Sinn Féin candidate for South Down in the 1997 election to the United Kingdom Parliament; a few months later he was elected to Newry and Mourne District Council.

 He was then elected from the same constituency to the Northern Ireland Assembly in 1998.
 He was Sinn Féin spokesperson on Housing.
 He was again elected as a councillor for Newry and Mourne District Council from the Crotlieve electoral area in 2005.